 Excess global supply can be corrected in various ways.
 One is the decline in prices that will push the less efficient producers out of the market.
 An alternative is for a group of producers to cut production voluntarily and in a coordinated way, which is what Saudi Arabia intended to do initially at the OPEC+ meeting during the first week in March.
 After failure to agree to limitations at the meeting, and Saudi Arabia's subsequent oil price drop, we are now in a world where coordinated solutions seem unlikely-at least for now.
 And not just that.
 Lack of coordination has resulted in an even higher increase in oil supply, with Saudi Arabia announcing that it will raise production to 12.3 million bpd in April from 9.7 million bpd last January.
-The UAE has said that it will increase production by 500,000 bpd.
+The UAE has said that it will increase output by 1 million bpd, and Russia announced last week that it has the capacity to increase production by 500,000 bpd.
 Should all these increases be realized, global supply would rise by 4 million bpd, putting more downward pressure on prices.